adrobisch/brainslug/doc/src/pamflet/04-bpmn.md

 # BPMN

-brainslug is able to export flow definitions to BPMN 2.0 as Image or XML definitions file.
+brainslug is able to export flow definitions to BPMN 2.0 as image or XML definitions file.

 ## Renderer Example